 It is not known when his family learned he was a Prisoner of War.

-In July 1944, Raymond was selected to transport to Japan.
+When most of the work was done in July 1944, most of the POWs were returned to Cabanatuan.
 On July 17, 1944, at 8:00 A.M., he and the other POWs boarded the Nissyo Maru.
 The ship moved on July 18 to a breakwater in the harbor.
-It dropped anchor and remained there until July 23rd while a convoy formed.
-It moved again at 8:00 A.M., July 23rd.
+It dropped anchor and remained there until July 23 while a convoy formed.
+It moved again at 8:00 A.M.
 This time it dropped its anchor off Corregidor at 2:00 P.M.

 The POWs formed detachments and marched to the train station.
 From there, they rode a train to the various POW camps along the line.
 Raymond arrived at a new POW camp known as Oeyama Camp.
 The POWs in this camp worked in a nickel refinery doing manual labor or were marched nearly six miles to a nickel mine.